friflo/Friflo.Json.Fliox/README.md

 - **Support polymorphism**: Currently by a discriminator name `$type` as the first member: e.g. `{ "$type": "Tiger", ... }`

-- `JsonReader` support **two error handling modes** while parsing and deserialization (unmarshalling) - e.g. JSON validation errors.
+- `ObjectReader` support **two error handling modes** while parsing and deserialization (unmarshalling) - e.g. JSON validation errors.
     By avoiding exceptions performance increases by the fact that throwing exceptions is an expensive operation because of object creation the heap.
-The error mode is set via `JsonReader.ThrowException`:
+The error mode is set via `ObjectReader.ThrowException`:

     1. **Don't throw exception** and provide the error state via a boolean and a message.